ycloudo/RESTful/README.md

 - `src/models/` - This folder contains the Mongoose Schema definitions.
 - `mongo_seed/` - This folder contains example data and script that push that data into MongoDB on Docker.

+## Data
+We have collected over 500 restaurants by crawling Google Maps, Dcard, and PTT.
+However, due to the file limit on Github, we can only provide 100 of them.
+Below are some IDs for example
+`6364699444cde686910b5c7e, 63646999a3cc2e9ec63d3a40, 6364698858e0863d12ad4bd5` (If you access the dataBase, you can find the rest).

 # API Examples

 ##